Monogatari

-Monogatari (物語) is a literary form in traditional Japanese literature – an extended prose narrative tale comparable to the epic novel.
+Monogatari (物語) is a literary form in traditional Japanese literature – an extended prose narrative tale comparable to epic literature.
 Monogatari is closely tied to aspects of the oral tradition, and almost always relates a fictional or fictionalized story, even when retelling a historical event.
 Many of the great works of Japanese fiction, such as the Genji Monogatari and the Heike Monogatari, are in the monogatari form.

 History

-The form was prominent around the 9th to 15th centuries, reaching a peak between the 10th and 11th centuries.
+The form was prominent around the 9th to 15th centuries, reaching a peak between the 10th and 13th centuries.
 Monogatari was the court literature during the Heian era and also persisted in the form of archaic fiction until the sixteenth century.
-According to the Fūyō Wakashū (1271), at least 198 monogatari existed by the 13th century and that only 24 exist today.
+The Fūyō Wakashū (1271) indicates that at least 198 monogatari existed by the 13th century.
+Today, only 24 exist.

 Genres

-The genre is sub-divided into multiple categories depending on their contents:
+The genre is subdivided into multiple categories depending on their contents: